 - Driving at high speeds

-Many Fleet Best Practices Can Be Applied to All Departments
+Apply Best Practices to All Departments When Possible

 - Know who is behind the wheel—Check motor vehicle records (MVRs) for anyone driving a municipal vehicle, including volunteers and part-time employees.